cparmn/cparmn.github.io/_posts/2018-02-14-Linux_LVMs.md

   Volume Groups are a collection of Physical VOlumes This allows multiple Physical volumes to exist in a single Volume Group.
   To view Volume Group information use `vgs` or `vgdisplay`
 3. Logical Volumes (LV)
   Logical Volume exist inside of a volume group, you're allowed to have multiple Logical Volumes within a single Volume group.
-T

 Viewing Physical Volumes
 ---